surlab/Tsimring-Enhanced-synaptic-dynamics-drive-the-reorganization-of-binocular-circuit/Computational model/figS8data/figS8_README.md

 Example:

-data12_01-04.zip contains .mat files for trials 1, 2, 3, 4, for the row = 1 and the column = 2. data12_1.mat is the trial #1 for the row = 1, column = 2.
+data12_01-04.zip contains .mat files for trials 1, 2, 3, 4, for the row = 1 and the column = 2.

+data12_1.mat is the trial #1 for the row = 1, column = 2.

+More details:

 There are 20 trials for each row and column.